bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/WhatIsBareos.rst

    A FileSet is a Resource contained in a configuration file that defines the files to be backed up.
 It consists of a list of included files or directories, a list of excluded files, and how the file is to be stored (compression, encryption, signatures).
 For more details, see the :ref:`DirectorResourceFileSet` in the Director chapter of this document.

 Incremental
-   :index:`[TAG=Incremental] <single: Incremental>` A backup that includes all files changed since the last Full, Differential, or Incremental backup started.
+   :index:`\ <single: Incremental>` A backup that includes all files changed since the last Full, Differential, or Incremental backup started.
 It is normally specified on the Level directive within the Job resource definition, or in a Schedule resource.